jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 # JVM debug symbols

-When working on the JVM, almost all your stacktraces have source file name and line numbers without resorting additional files (debug symbols).
+When working on the JVM, almost all your stacktraces have source file name and line numbers without resorting to any additional files (debug symbols).
-Also, you are familiar with stacktraces like for example the ones that are associated with exceptions:
+Also, you are familiar with stacktraces like the ones that are associated with exceptions:

 ```
 java.lang.RuntimeException: Expected: controller used to showcase what happens when an exception is thrown